This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 If we received a payment on your behalf and the money has not been paid into your account, or it was not paid into your account on time, we'll credit your account with the amount of the payment within 10 business days.

-If you, via the Revolut Dashboard tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account or a cash withdrawal made using your Revolut Card, we'll use an exchange rate based on our market rate, which is based on foreign-exchange markets.
-We add a percentage (a mark-up):
+If you tell us to make a currency exchange, or we need to convert the currency of a payment into or out of your account or a cash withdrawal made using your Revolut Card, we'll use an exchange rate based on our market rate, which is based on foreign-exchange markets.

 You can see the current rate in the Revolut Dashboard.
 Once we've converted the currency, your transaction history in the dashboard will show the exchange rate we used.
 We use the rate that applies at the time we carry out the conversion.

-We've set out more details of our mark-up in our Fees page.
+We've set out details of our exchange fee (if one applies) in our Fees page.

 We won't be responsible for the following: